Push processing

 Push processing in photography, sometimes called uprating, refers to a film developing technique that increases the effective sensitivity of the film being processed.
 Push processing involves developing the film for more time, possibly in combination with a higher temperature, than the manufacturer's recommendations.
 This technique results in effective overdevelopment of the film, compensating for underexposure in the camera.

 Visual characteristics

 Push processing allows relatively insensitive films to be used under lighting conditions that would ordinarily be too low for adequate exposure at the required shutter speed and aperture combination.
 This technique alters the visual characteristics of the film, such as higher contrast, increased grain and lower resolution.
 Saturated and distorted colours are often visible on colour film that has been push processed.

-Pull processing involves overexposure and underdevelopment, effectively decreasing the sensitivity of the processed film.
-It is achieved by developing the film for a shorter time, and possibly at a lower temperature.
+Pull processing involves controlled overexposure and underdevelopment, effectively decreasing the sensitivity of the processed film.
+This technique might be used, for example, with a high-speed film on a bright, sunny day.
+In processing, it requires some combination of shorter development time and/or at a lower temperature or greater developer dilution.
 Film that has been pull processed will display the opposite change in visual characteristics.
 This may be deliberately exploited for artistic effect.